Estimation of measurement uncertainty in chemical analysis

 The Winkler titration method is considered the most accurate method for DO concentration measurement.
 Careful analysis of uncertainty sources relevant to the Winkler method was carried out and the results are presented as a „Report on improved high-accuracy Winkler method for determination of dissolved oxygen concentration“.

-Preparation of this report was supported by the European Metrology Research Programme (EMRP), project ENV05 “Metrology for ocean salinity and acidity”.
+Preparation of the above mentioned report was supported by the European Metrology Research Programme (EMRP), project ENV05 “Metrology for ocean salinity and acidity”.